 The General Agreement on Tariffs and Trade (GATT) has also addressed copyright issues, in parallel to WIPO.
-The goal of GATT is to promote the reduction of tariff barriers to the international movement of goods.
-In 1994, the Uruguay round of GATT produced TRIPS.
-The same round also instituted the WTO (World Trade Organisation).
+The Uruguay round of GATT produced TRIPS.
 The TRIPS Agreement adopts portions of the Berne, Rome and Paris Conventions in enunciating norms for intellectual property laws.